 This is a multi-functional laser rangefinder, you can use it for both golf and hunting.
 It measures distance from 5 to 650 yards.
 Scan mode gives you constant readout in a few seconds.

-For golf use, there is also flag lock to give slight vibration once you lock on objects.
-In hunting, red light appears to show target point.
-The major cons is that it uses special battery, which means changing battery can be a trouble thing.
+For golf use, there is also a flag lock to give slight vibration once you lock on objects.
+In hunting, a red light appears to show the target point.
+The major cons are that it uses special battery, which means changing battery can be a trouble thing.

 Anyway, it is a worth recommending rangefinder for bow hunting, you can easily get it within $100.

 - Clear and easy to operate with gloves on

 - Good for hunting and golfing both

 Best Bowhunting Rangefinder Under 200

 This Bow hunting laser rangefinder is the lightest and the most compact one on the market, it is as small as a smart phone, so you can put it into your pocket anywhere you go.
 Maximum distance it ranges up to 650 yards, you can use it for bow hunting, gun hunting and also target shooting.

 Apart from its compact shape, its optics are well worth praising.
 Inherited with excellent optics quality levels on camera and binocular, this distance ranging device is also equipped with brilliant optics.
 It offers you the most natural sights.